singhneer24-ai/Election_2024_Analysis/README.md

 # Election_2024_Analysis
-This project is an end-to-end SQL-based data analysis of the India General Elections 2024 using MySQL.
+This project is an end-to-end SQLand Power BI-based data analysis of the India General Elections 2024 using MySQL.
 The goal of this project is to analyze election results, party performance, alliances, voting patterns, and state-wise outcomes using structured queries and relational database concepts.
 The project demonstrates strong command over:

 -SQL querying